-In partnership with the Department of Social Development and Ilifa Labantwana, Innovation Edge drew inspiration from the private sector to find simple solutions to improve registration systems efficiency.
+In partnership with DSD and Ilifa Labantwana, we drew inspiration from the private sector to find simple solutions to improve registration systems efficiency.

 Low-tech workflow boards are often used in the private sector as a visualization tool.
 They have been shown to improve work efficiency and flow in factories across the world, because they clearly show what blockages in the system need to be addressed, and when.

-Visualization tools clarify a complex process, and make sure that social workers and other stakeholders are engaged and involved in providing young children with the care they need.
+Visualization tools clarify a complex process and make sure that social workers and other stakeholders are engaged and involved in providing young children with the care they need.

-Making ECD Systems Flow enhances team productivity, and ensures that work is carried out systematically and efficiently.
+Making ECD Systems Flow enhances team productivity and ensures that work is carried out systematically and efficiently.

 The project team

-Network Action Group (NAG) is a network of grassroots organisations in the Ugu District of KwaZulu Natal.
+Network Action Group (NAG) is a network of grassroots organisations in the Ugu District of Kwazulu Natal.
 Their aim is to strengthen management and leadership in the CBO and NGO sectors, working closely with government departments.

 Ilifa Labantwana works to secure an equal start for all children living in South Africa, through universal access to quality early childhood development.